-This is a mistranslation of course.
-The original word in ancient Hebrew, is “Hometz”.
-Which not only sounds a bit like “Humus”, but also resembles the word “Himtza”.
-The Hebrew name of chick-pees.
+Vinegar is a slight mistranslation.
+The original word in ancient Hebrew is “Hometz” which not only sounds a bit like “Hummus”, but also resembles the word “Himtza”, the Hebrew name of chickpees.

 True, “Hometz” in modern Hebrew is vinegar.
 But you don’t really think Boaz was so rude as to offer Ruth to dip her bread in vinegar, do you?
-Got to admit it’s more reasonable to think it was Humus (the credit for this idea belongs to the Israeli writer Meir Shalev).
+Got to admit it’s more reasonable to think it was Hummus.